Housing and Property

 Yes.
 The landlord must give the tenant a copy of the lease within 10 days of when it is signed.

-Yes.
-When a lease is signed, the landlord must give the tenant a written notice stating the lowest rent paid in the 12 months before the start of the lease, or the rent set by the TAL.
-This information is usually written in Section G of the lease.
+When a lease is signed, the landlord must give the tenant a written notice stating the lowest rent paid in the 12 months before the start of the lease, or the rent set by the TAL during that period.
+If no rent was paid or set during the previous 12 months, the landlord must inform the tenant of the last rent paid and when it was paid.
+The landlord must provide the relevant information when signing the lease by filling out Section G of the lease.

-The tenant can’t ask the TAL to set the rent for rental units in these kinds of buildings:
+The deadline for the new tenant to ask the TAL to set the rent depends on the situation:

 Are there things that can’t be put in leases?